 - Obfuscating assets or income

 Individuals and companies are not the only people who can face tax fraud charges.
 The IRS also commonly investigates tax preparers for alleged tax fraud schemes.

 The federal government indicts tax preparers for tax fraud when it can trace a tax identification number (TIN) to a fraudulent return.
 Tax preparers may find themselves in this situation if their company markets itself on obtaining high refunds for their customers by manipulating numbers.
-The company’s reward is a kickback from the refund.
+The company's reward is a kickback from the refund.
 The IRS has also charged tax preparers with fraud for preparing false tax returns to collect refunds for people who do not exist.